List of Roseanne and The Conners characters: Crystal Anderson-Conner

 Crystal Anderson-Conner is played by Natalie West.
 Crystal is a close friend of Roseanne, having gone to high school with her and Jackie and later working together with them at Wellman Plastics.
 A mild-mannered, good-hearted woman, Crystal's kindness is often taken advantage of, even by Roseanne at times.
 Though Crystal is not oblivious to others using her, she seldom asserts herself, fearing she might lose others' favor or be perceived as unladylike.

-Crystal's most poignant hallmark is her troubles in dating.
+Crystal's most poignant hallmark is her dating troubles.
 At the beginning of the series, she has been married three times.
 Both her marriages to Rusty and Travis, were fairly short and ended in divorce.
-(However, in season 1, episode 5, she says she was widowed at 18.)
-Her third husband Sonny, the father of her son Lonnie, was killed in a construction accident.
+(However, in season 1, episode 5, it is mentioned that she was widowed at 18.)
+Her third husband Sonny, the father of her son Lonnie, was killed in a bridge construction accident.
 After, Crystal endures years of bad relationships before gradually kindling a romance with Dan's father Ed, much to Roseanne's surprise and Dan's consternation.
-When Crystal and Ed become engaged in Season 3, she tells Roseanne she is pregnant.
+When Crystal and Ed become engaged in Season 3, she reveals she is pregnant.
 Dan is initially unhappy with either development, further straining his already-difficult relationship with his father.
 Crystal gives birth to Ed Junior, better known as Little Ed; the following year, she gives birth to her daughter, Angela.

 Crystal made a few appearances in several revival-era episodes in 2018 and 2019.
 It is unmentioned if she is still married to Ed Conner.
 However, in The Conners, when Ed, Sr. dies, he was living alone in rather shabby circumstances.

-Little is known about Crystal's background, other than her mother forcing her to leave home at 16 and that she married at 17, shortly after graduating from high school, only to be widowed at 18.
+Little is known about Crystal's background, other than her mother forcing her to leave home at 16 and that she married at 17, shortly after graduating high school, only to be widowed at 18.
 Although Crystal still mourns Sonny's death, she acknowledges that she always knew he was cheating on her.
 Crystal speaks with a Southern accent despite being a Lanford native; her explanation is that her father was from Arkansas.